-Working at Bolt is a dream come true for our newest team member, and former professional ballerina, Cameron.
+Working at Bolt is a dream come true for former professional ballerina, Cameron.
 When she started making plans to return to Portland after a stint in Chicago, she thought, “If I could choose anywhere to work in Portland, it would be Bolt,” since it was her favorite place to shop when she lived here.
 Fortuitously, the stars aligned and Bolt had an opening!

-Cameron is a relatively new sewist, having become serious about the craft in the last few years, though her seamstress aunt taught her to sew when she was a kid.
+Cameron's seamstress aunt taught her to sew when she was a kid.
 She takes the “always learning” approach to everything she tries, and loves imparting the joy of discovering a new challenge to everyone who comes through Bolt’s doors.
-Cameron also enjoys helping select bright, creative fabric combinations she never considered, since her textile loves skew to timeless linens and flannels--she loves seeing fabrics come to life in someone else’s vision.
+Cameron also enjoys helping select bright, creative fabric combinations she never considered, since her textile loves skew to timeless linens and flannels—she loves seeing fabrics come to life in someone else’s vision.